TobiasPankner/Gleam-giveaway-bot/README.md

  - If you want to complete twitter actions on gleam you have to register for api access [here](https://developer.twitter.com/en/apps).
 After approval you can fill out the corresponding fields in the config.
 Again, **do not use your normal twitter account**.

-- To sign in with your various account run the setup script (`python setup.py`).
+- To sign in with your various account run the login script (`python login.py`).
 This will open a browser window.
 First, click on any visit action like the one below.
 Next, finish the action and fill in the required details.

   ![Register](https://imgur.com/4tsJj6U.png)
 Then click on the "Enter with x" elements and connect the corresponding account.
 The more social media accounts you use, the more entries will be able to be completed.